 USPSTF gives its new screening recommendations a “B” grade, which indicates that the benefits of the screening test outweigh the harm.
 CT-based lung cancer screening is also supported by the American Cancer Society and the American Thoracic Society.
 As with other screening tests, it is important to consider that there are risks of having false positive results, which may lead to additional testing.

 the University of Vermont Medical Center is currently working on an integrated approach to screening and diagnosing early stage lung cancer with the low-radiation dose CT scans and it should be available to patients in the coming months.
-If you are at increased risk for lung cancer, it is important to speak with your doctor to discuss whether the screening test is right for you.
+If you are at increased risk for lung cancer, it is important to speak with your doctor to discuss whether the lung cancer screening test is right for you.

 For information to help you quit smoking visit www.smokefree.gov or call 1-800-QUIT- NOW.